harryleesan/kubernetes-workshop/README.md

    service.
 You should now see two new fields in the details section.

 # Lab 3: Cluster metrics with Prometheus [5 minutes]
 Now your application is deployed.
-Let's see how it's doing from the cluster perspective.
+Let's see how it's doing from the cluster's perspective.

 ## 3.1 Cluster Metrics